WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

     3.3 Pad word senquence (essentially a matrix) to keep the same dimension

-4. Trained a ConvNet to predict the stock price movement based on a reasonable parameter selection
+4. Train a ConvNet to predict the stock price movement based on a reasonable parameter selection
 5. The result shows a significant 1-2% improve on the test set

 ## Requirement